 The most famous story about how goldstone came about is a dubious tale which gathered momentum through plagiarism and as a result is now widely believed to be factual.
 The true story however is both interesting and quite different.
-In the myth it's said that goldstone was produced purely by chance when glass producing monks in Venice accidentally dropped a jar filled with flecks of copper into a vat of molten glass and having solidified, the glass had a spangly or glittery appearance hence the newly discovered material was named avventurina from the Italian word "disavventura" meaning "mishap" or "misadventure".
-Depending on the article that you read, the incident is said to have taken place at some point during either the 13th, 17th 18th or 19th century.
-Whilst it's well known that an early glass maker from Murano (a group of islands in Venice famous for glass making) attempted to imitate the minerals agate and chalcedony there is no evidence to suggest that he went on to produce goldstone.
+In the myth it's said that goldstone was produced by chance when glass producing monks in Venice accidentally dropped a jar filled with flecks of copper into a vat of molten glass.
+Having solidified the glass had a spangly or glittery appearance hence this new material was named avventurina from the Italian word "disavventura" meaning "mishap" or "misadventure".
+Depending on the article you read, the incident is said to have taken place at some point during the 13th, 17th 18th or 19th century.
+Whilst it's well known that an early glass maker from Murano (a group of islands in Venice famous for glass making) attempted to imitate the minerals agate and chalcedony there's no evidence to suggest that he went on to produce goldstone.

-Articles that have been written using facts suggest that goldstone was created by Vincenzo Miotti a physicist and astronomer born in 1712 in Murano but the exact formula that he used was not disclosed until his wealthy glass-making family stopped producing glass.
+Articles that have been written using facts suggest the material was created by Vincenzo Miotti a physicist and astronomer born in 1712 in Murano.
+The exact formula that he used was not disclosed until his wealthy glass-making family stopped producing glass.
 The purpose for finally revealing his formula was likely to have been to kick-start the tradition of manufacturing goldstone once again in Venice.

 In the 1860's a new formula was created based on a recipe compiled by French chemist Théophile-Jules Pelouze.
 In 1894 Henry Stephens Washington visited a glass making factory in Murano and subsequently wrote;

 The manufacture of this glass being a trade secret I could extract any information from the foreman who gave me the specimens as to the process or details of the manufacture; a fact which is greatly to be regretted.